nayata/nayata.github.io/_pages/hexe-lib.md

 The `get` method of a `hxe.Prefab` is used to get a specific object by the specified name.

-The `hxe.Prefab` also has a `getAll` method with which you can get an array of objects of the specified type.
+The `hxe.Prefab` also has a `all` method with which you can get an array of objects of the specified type.
 For example, we can get all objects with the `h2d.Bitmap` or `h2d.Text` type.

 The prefab hierarchy is a *key->value* `Map` so objects in it are not equal to objects in the prefab `children` array.
 This is because objects with non-unique names overwrite each other.